Déjà Vu (Beyoncé song): Background and production

 In 2005, American record producer Rodney "Darkchild" Jerkins and producer Jon Jon Traxx "came up with the concept of doing an old-school track, a throwback with real bass and horns", to which the song's title is partly attributed.
 Traxx with Jerkins, first recorded the bass sections, onto which the percussion, horns and vocals were layered.
 Production took place in Jerkins' New Jersey–based studio, and Sony Music Studios in New York City.

 Jerkins recorded a demo version of the song with vocals by American songwriter Makeba Riddick, who is credited as co-writer.
 Riddick’s demo version has the same lyrics as the final song.
 They presented the demo to Beyoncé, who later approved of it and added melodies and handled the production alongside Jerkins and 808-Ray.

+According to Jerkins, Beyoncé wanted B’Day to "feel urgent" and "out of the norm".

+There were no 808s on the demo of “Déjà Vu,” and she asked to add one.
+As a producer, live bass frequencies and 808s don’t marry well; they’re tough to align.
+But that’s what she wanted, so I had to go get it.
+I worked on the sound design to find the right 808 to match the bass, and somehow it worked.
+The James Brown-type intro was also her idea, which was super clever.
+It sets a tone in the record that we’ll never forget.

 "Déjà Vu" also has lyrical contributions from songwriters Delisha Thomas and Keli Nicole Price, and Beyoncé's husband (then-boyfriend) Jay-Z. He became involved at a late stage, when Beyoncé saw him trying to sing along to a recorded version of the track, and asked him to contribute.
 Jay-Z recorded rap verses for the song and hence appears as a featured guest.

 Concerning the production of "Déjà Vu", Beyoncé told MTV News:

 When I recorded 'Deja Vu' ...
 I knew that even before I started working on my album, I wanted to add live instruments to all of my songs.
 It's such a balance [of music on the song] [...]
 It's still young, still new and fresh, but it has the old soul groove.
 The energy is incredible.
 It's the summer anthem, I pray.
 I feel it.
 Rodney Jerkins is incredible, Jay of course is on it, he blessed the song, I'm happy with it.